Searching for Human Purpose in Film

 Weekly film screenings were held at an on-campus theater with the purpose of emulating the at-the-movies experience directors often intended for their audiences.
 The open-ended final project acted as a platform for students to freely explore the ideas they were most interested in.

-When asked what he hopes students will take away from his class, Nicolas replies, “Personally, I hope students walk away with a deeper understanding and love of cinema as an art form than what they arrived with.
+When asked what she hopes students will take away from her class, Alma replies, “Personally, I hope students walk away with a deeper understanding and love of cinema as an art form than what they arrived with.
 Beyond just a form of entertainment, I hope they begin to see movies as works of art capable of communicating great messages on philosophy and the human condition.”

 Siddharth agrees that film is vital to exploring the abstract ideas of philosophy.
 “I want students to walk away from the class with an understanding of the historical context that makes existential ideation happen, both in the academy and in film, and realize that philosophy can rarely, if ever, exist in a vacuum divorced from human life,” he says.
 “As a result, pure theory is not always the best way to demonstrate ideas — literature, film, and interpretive art in general is a valuable tool for philosophical communication.”

 For these reasons and more, the course came to see film as a platform for reflection and discovery.

 Kaycee Feldman is a first-year student planning to earn a double major in Astrophysics and Film & Media Studies.
 Hailing from the small town of Doylestown, Pennsylvania, just outside of Philadelphia, she is highly interested in both the arts and sciences and how they can overlap.
 When not writing for the ExCollege, she can instead be found writing science fiction and horror stories that she intends to convert into screenplays.